SRGSSR/srglogger-apple/docs/README.md

 * A subsystem, here `com.myapp`, which identifies the library or application you log from.
 * A category, here `Weather`, which identifies which part of the code the log is related to.

-To avoid specifiying the subsystem in your application or library each time you call the macro, you can define your own set of helpers which always set this value consistently, for example:
+To avoid specifiying the subsystem in your application or library each time you call the macro, you can define your own set of helpers which always set this value consistently, for example in Objective-C:

 ```objective-c
 #define MyAppLogVerbose(category, format, ...)
 SRGLogVerbose(@"com.myapp", category, format, ##__VA_ARGS__)